Azal-Amer/QuantumInfection/README.md

 		- Additionally, modified the`draw()` function of the gate object, so that it now takes `inactive` as a parameter.
 That way I can deactivate gates visually at will
 - Implemented display at endGame, along with a Play again button which resets the board and player states.
-	- Should also declare the winner, not yet implemented **Bugfixes**
+	- Should also declare the winner, not yet implemented **Bug-fixes**
-- The board initializing was occuring twice, so I put a lock on it so it could only happen once in a game
+- The board initializing was occurring twice, so I put a lock on it so it could only happen once in a game
 - Gate-placing was also being called twice due to a poor condition setup.
 Now, it only occurs once.
 No effect on game logic is apparent, but did improve update speed.

+> [!Bug] Probabilities when gate dropped on square, don't update till mouse move

+> [!Bug] Last gate doesn't seem to influence the endgame

+- Additionally, made the label for the CNOT smaller and more accurate

+> [!Todo]
+> - [ ] Make flowchart to describe the usage of the different objects to each other, and the purpose of each component.
+Updating this in the future would be easier for it

 ## Python Notes